From monoclonals to bi-specifics: Harnessing the transformative power of VHHs to supercharge IgG therapeutics

 VHHs – small format single-domain antibody fragments – have a range of unique properties that make them ideal for enhancing the therapeutic potential of conventional IgG antibodies.

+With a decade of synthetic VHH discovery campaigns under our belt, it’s only natural we’d want to see how these single-domain antibodies can be used to upskill an IgG.
 Using a similar approach to the Eli Lilly team, we constructed a bi-specific PD-1 x PD-L1 antibody by fusing the blockbuster anti-PD-1 mAb pembrolizumab (Keytruda) to our own anti-PD-L1 VHH.

 We tested the impact of adding our VHH at different positions on pembrolizumab (Figure 1) and saw that each form retained binding to both PD-1 and PD-L1 targets (Figure 2).